Caravel User Project

 Then, you can run then run timing by the following…

 A summary of timing results is provided at the end of the flow.

 The makefile provides a number of useful that targets that can run LVS, DRC, and XOR checks on your hardened design outside of openlane’s flow.

-`make help to display available targets.
+make help to display available targets.

-Run lvs on spice,
+Run lvs on the mag view,

 Run lvs on the gds,

 Run lvs on the maglef,

 Run drc using magic,